If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 If you wish to change the date and time of your appointment you, you can click the re-book option and state any dates that are not suitable for you, or you can contact us using the number on your appointment letter.

-A large number of CCU patients will utilise the facilities of the nearby Cardiac Catheter Suite located at Warrington Hospital.
-Following a period of assessment on the CCU, patients may be referred to Liverpool Heart and Chest Hospital for further treatment if required.
+A large number of ACCU patients will also utilise the facilities of the Cardiac Catheter Suite also located at Warrington Hospital.
+Following a period of assessment on the ACCU/HC, patients will often be referred to Liverpool Heart and Chest Hospital for further investigations, treatment or interventions.

 We have a dedicated, fully digital, flat panel Cardiac Catheter Laboratory.
 The imaging/monitoring system includes Siemens Artis / Sensis angiography equipment with Medcon archive and reporting system.
 The Catheter Suite undertakes approximately 1,500 diagnostic procedures per annum.
 You can read more about angiography here.